 Dustin Kahn, Secretary

 Dustin has been a graphic designer for nearly 40 years, currently working primarily in publication and website design.
 She also grows dye plants and is a natural dye instructor, having studied natural dyes since 2009, with a special interest in indigo.
-For three years, Dustin was a partner in West County Fiber Arts, a fiber arts school in Sonoma County, and she is currently organizing fiber arts classes in Marin County.
+For three years, Dustin was a partner in West County Fiber Arts, a fiber arts school in Sonoma County, and she is currently organizing fiber arts classes for the Fibershed Learning Center.